vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 ### Terminology

-- **Payment Module:** This is a special module and ledger system managing the billing and payment on the Greenfield blockchain.
+- **Payment Module:** This module is a special ledger system designed to manage billing and payments on the Greenfield blockchain.
-  Funds will be deposited or charged into it from users' balance or payment accounts in this Payment Module.
+ Funds will be deposited or charged into it from users' balance or payment accounts via the Payment Module;

 - **Stream Account**: The Payment Module has its own ledger for billing management.
 Users can deposit and withdraw funds into their corresponding "accounts" on the payment module ledger.
-These accounts are called "Stream Account", which will directly interact with the stream payment functions and bill the users for the storage and data service.
+These accounts are called `Stream Account`, which will directly interact with the stream payment functions and bill the users for the storage and data service;

 - **Payment Account**: Payment account has been discussed in other sections of Part 1 and Part 3 already.
 It is actually a type of Stream Account.
-Users can create different payment accounts and associate it with different buckets for different purposes.
+Users can create different payment accounts and associate it with different buckets for different purposes;

-- **Payment Stream:** Whenever the users add/delete/change a storage object or download a data package, they add or change one or more "payment streams" for that service provided by SPs.
+- **Payment Stream:** Whenever the users add, delete or change a storage object or download a data package, they add or change one or more `payment streams` for that service provided by SPs;

-- **Flow Rate**: The per-second rate at which a sender decreases its net outflow stream and increases a receiver's net inflow stream when creating or updating a payment stream.
+- **Flow Rate**: The per-second rate at which a sender decreases its net outflow stream and increases a receiver's net inflow stream when creating or updating a payment stream;

 - **Netflow Rate**: The per-second rate that an account's balance is changing.
-It is the sum of the account's inbound and outbound flow rates.
+It is the sum of the account's inbound and outbound flow rates;

-- **Sender**: The stream account that starts the payment stream by specifying a receiver and a flow rate at which its net flow decreases.
+- **Sender**: The stream account that starts the payment stream by specifying a receiver and a flow rate at which its net flow decreases;

 - **Receiver**: The stream account on the receiving end of one or more payment streams.

-- **CRUD Timestamp**: The timestamp of when the user creates, updates, or deletes a payment stream.
+- **CRUD Timestamp**: The timestamp that indicates when a user creates, updates, or deletes a payment stream;

-- **Delta Balance**: The amount of the stream account's balance has changed since the latest CRUD timestamp due to the flow.
-It can be positive or negative.
+- **Delta Balance**: The amount of the stream account's balance that has changed since the latest CRUD timestamp due to the flow.
+It can be positive or negative;

-- **Static Balance**: The balance of the stream account at the latest CRUD timestamp.
+- **Static Balance**: The balance of the stream account at the latest CRUD timestamp;

 - **Dynamic Balance**: The actual balance of a stream account.
 It is the sum of the Static Balance and the Delta Balance.